 A primary task of any resource manager is to monitor the state, health, configuration, and utilization of managed resources.
-TORQUE is specifically designed to monitor compute hosts for use in a batch environment.
-TORQUE is not designed to monitor non-compute host resources such as software licenses, networks, file systems, and so forth, although these resources can be integrated into the cluster using some scheduling systems.
+Torque is specifically designed to monitor compute hosts for use in a batch environment.
+Torque is not designed to monitor non-compute host resources such as software licenses, networks, file systems, and so forth, although these resources can be integrated into the cluster using some scheduling systems.

-With regard to monitoring compute nodes, TORQUE reports about a number of attributes broken into three major categories:
+With regard to monitoring compute nodes, Torque reports about a number of attributes broken into three major categories:

-- Configuration on page 140
+- Configuration

-- Utilization on page 141
+- Utilization

-- Node States on page 141
+- Node States